 There’s this weird sense of familiarity when you meet another rehab professional.
 It’s like you’ve been in some long-distant tribe that despite having never met, you already understand one another.
-Meeting Karena felt very familiar– there wasn’t any awkward moment and conversation could have gone on forever.
+Meeting Karena felt very familiar– there wasn’t an awkward moment and the conversation could have gone on forever.

 Through adulthood, I’ve always heard that you’ll find your best forever friends when you have children.
 I’ve wondered why that is.
 But since having kids, I get it.
 There is an immediate bond between two women who have children.
 You’re in the trenches together.

 So when I had the opportunity to “meet” another mom-preneur/therapist, it was heaven.
 I felt at ease.